 To end poverty, we must tackle it from all sides.
 It’s important we help struggling children, adults and families but it’s not enough.
-We must advocate policies and programs that fight the root causes of poverty at all levels of government.
+We must advocate for policies and programs that fight the root causes of poverty at all levels of government.

 Here are our top priorities, and how you can get involved.